danielg0/fyp/report.md

 We then demonstrate our implementation of this approach on a subset of SPEC CPU 2017 [@speccpu2017], showing that it identifies optimal hardware configurations faster than traditional techniques and is therefore a useful tool for future computer architecture investigations.

+## Contributions

+## Technique Overview

 # Background

+This chapter provides an overview of the prerequisite knowledge required for this thesis.
+We discuss the microarchitecture simulation space, with a focus on Gem5 [@gem5], and then go into greater detail on the previous research done on sampling a program's execution in order to estimate performance metrics, leading up to the development of the SimPoint [@simpoint1] technique.
+Finally, we introduce Bayesian optimisation and discuss one implementation, HyperMapper [@hypermapper2], and the features it offers that make it suitable for hardware design-space exploration experiments.

 ## Simulators

-Fabricating new hardware is a long and expensive process, so simulators like gem5 [@gem5] and SimpleScalar [@simplescalar] are used to evaluate new microarchitecture designs.
+Fabricating new hardware is a long and expensive process, so simulators like gem5 [@gem5] and SimpleScalar [@simplescalar] are used to evaluate new microarchitecture designs before they become silicon.
 By running benchmark suites, collections of programs that are representative of common computing workloads, performance comparisons can be made with existing designs.

 These simulators are both open-source, with their code and documentation available freely online.
 This makes it possible for researchers to extend them with novel hardware structures and examine the effects of these extensions on overall system performance.

 Both SimpleScalar and gem5 provide different CPU models that span a spectrum between:

+\todo{discuss more sims, simgen, spider}

+\todo{look at ml micro-archit ecture sims (tao)}

 - Fast functional simulators that emulate just the instruction set of a machine such as gem5's `AtomicCPU` and SimpleScalar's `sim-fast`, which can achieve simulation speeds of 6 MIPS[^mips] [@simplescalar, Table 1], whilst collecting information on the flow of execution.
 - Slower microarchitecture simulators that can track out-of-order scheduling, data hazards, functional units, cache hierarchies, etc. to produce accurate values for IPC[^ipc] when executing a given program.
 These cycle-accurate models include gem5's O3 model and SimpleScalar's `sim-outorder` which simulates at speeds of 0.3 MIPS.